nextcloud/desktop/doc/building.rst

 Mac OS X
 --------

-In additon to needing XCode (along with the command line tools), developing in the Mac OS X environment requires extra dependencies.
+In addition to needing XCode (along with the command line tools), developing in the Mac OS X environment requires extra dependencies.
 You can install these dependencies through MacPorts_ or Homebrew_.
 These dependencies are required only on the build machine, because non-standard libs are deployed in the app